minetest-mods/schemlib/README.md

   - do_add_chunk_voxel(plan_pos)   - Place a node (done)

 ##Internals
-###private class attributes
-  - plan_list - a simple list with all known plans

 ###private object atributes
 ####allways loaded in list
   - plan_id    - a id of the plan (=filename)